 - Both generic and branded medicine have the same route of administration.

 - The manufacturing process for both forms is the same.
 Strict compliance to standards such as purity, quality and strength is also the same.

 - The drug information label is also the same.

 - They are used for treating the same condition (the same indication)

 - They have the same dosage strength, which is the amount of active ingredients (e.g. 20 mg, 60 mg)

 - Both drugs must have the same active ingredients (the chemical substance that makes up the drug)

 - Generic and brand drug medicines must be in the same dosage form, e.g. liquid, suspension, tablet.

-- They should deliver comparable amount of drug to the bloodstream, within a given period of time.
+- They should deliver a comparable amount of drug to the bloodstream within a given period.